ubidots/ubidots-python/README.rst

 Getting a specific Data source
 -------------------------------

-Each data source has a unique id that tells the server which one to retrieve.
+Each data source is identified by an ID.
+A specific data source can be retrieved from the server using this ID.

-For example, if a data source has the id 51c99cfdf91b28459f976414, it can be retrieved using the method get_datasource of the ApiClient instance:
+For example, if a data source has the id 51c99cfdf91b28459f976414, it can be retrieved as follows:

 .. code-block:: python